netham45/screamrouter/Readme/windows-scream-receiver.md

 # Windows Scream Receiver

 There is a Windows Scream Recevier available.
-It will attempt to play back the exact stream that is received with no conversion, any conversion will need to be done by ScreamRouter itself.

-* Note: If a source has more channels than the destination it will not downsample and will fail.
+It will run the audio through Windows's built-in audio system for any conversions required.

 ## Download